Covid 19 coronavirus: Small businesses will brief the Epidemic Response Committee

 Reg Hennessy, from Hennessy's Irish Bar in Rotorua

-Reg Hennessy, owner of Hennessy's Irish Bar in Rotorua, said the hospitality sector desperately needed more clarity about the restrictions at alert levels 2 and 1 so they could prepare and give staff answers.
+Reg Hennessy said the hospitality sector desperately needed more clarity about the restrictions at alert levels 2 and 1 so they could prepare and give staff answers.

 They had a "rough idea" about level 2, but they didn't know specific details about how far their tables had to be distanced and whether people could get drinks from the bars.